 ACME APIs are REST-based on the HTTP transport layer with JSON as the primary request and response format.
 Access to the ACME APIs is only allowed via HTTPS using TLS 1.2+ encryption

 Authentication and Access Requirements

-API access is tied to an ACME user and permissions are controlled via Groups, Roles, and Permissions in Back Office.
+API access is tied to an ACME user and permissions are controlled via Groups, Roles, and Permissions in the ACME Backoffice application.
 Before requesting access to the APIs, please have your local system administrator create and configure a user for you.
 Once a user has been configured, you can access the ACME APIs using a temporary session or by requesting an API key.